Everything we know about the Gaza ceasefire deal between Israel and Hamas

 Israel will release 30 Palestinian detainees for every civilian hostage and 50 Palestinian detainees for every Israeli female soldier Hamas releases.
 The total number of Palestinians released will depend on hostages released, and could be between 990 and 1,650 Palestinian detainees including men, women and children.

 Israel’s Justice Ministry published a list of 737 Palestinian prisoners who are to be released under the ceasefire deal just hours after its Cabinet approved the agreement.
-It added that the Palestinian prisoners would be released no earlier than 4pm local time on Sunday (2pm GMT).
 The list includes members of the Hamas and Islamic Jihad militant groups, some of whom are serving lifetime sentences and are convicted of serious offenses such as murder.

 However, it did not appear to include Marwan Barghouti, the 64-year-old who is the highest-profile prisoner held by Israel and seen by many Palestinians as a prime candidate to become their president in the future.
 Hamas has demanded that Israel release him as part of any ceasefire agreement, a possibility Israeli officials have ruled out.